 You play in the casino to win.
 Poor strategy, greed, and carelessness will cost you.
-Be keen to avoid these blackjack mistakes and win your games.
+Be keen to avoid these blackjack mistakes and you will start to get better results when you play your games.

 Mistake 1: Failing to confirm the rules